ibm-cloud-docs/containers/cs_istio.md

 If your Istio add-on runs version 1.3 or earlier, you must update your add-on by following the steps in [Updating your add-on from beta versions to the generally available version](#istio-ga).
 {: note}

 You cannot revert your managed Istio add-on to a previous version.
-If you want to revert to an earlier minor version, such as from version 1.5 to 1.4, you must uninstall your add-on and then reinstall the add-on by specifying the earlier version.
+If you want to revert to an earlier minor version, you must uninstall your add-on and then reinstall the add-on by specifying the earlier version.
 {: important}

 1. Review the current version of your Istio add-on.